SpadeQ22/Distributed-CarGame/CarGame.2/README.md

 * requests library is used for checking internet connectivity.

 ## Acknowledgments
-* The game was developed by Little B using OpenAI's product GPT-3.5.
+* The game was developed by ASU students using Python coding language.
 * Special thanks to Pygame community for their documentation and tutorials on building games with Pygame.
-* Credit for the music and sound effects goes to the respective artists and creators.